aerospike/php-client/README.md

 ## Current Limitations

 * Does not support Scan/Query API features/
-* Use Aerospike Server 6.3 for testing, the Rust client does not fully support newer versions.
+* Does not support CDTs

 ## Setup